Saving Throws and Resistances

 recover more quickly if you are already poisoned.

-The slow poison spell offers you temporary poisonsave, but the cure and remove
+The 'slow poison' spell offers you temporary poisonsave, but the cleric spells,

 is a good idea to get if you anticipate encountering poisons regularly.